-- (d) a ship or unit to which the Petroleum (Submerged Lands) Act 1967 applies; or - (e) a Government ship;
+- (a) a ship or off-shore industry mobile unit to which the Petroleum (Submerged Lands) Act 1967 applies; or - (b) a Government ship.

-"prescribed unit" means an off-shore industry mobile unit that is not self-propelled and is under tow;
+prescribed unit means an off-shore industry mobile unit that is not self-propelled and is under tow.

-"prohibition notice" means a notice issued under section 93;
+prohibition notice means a notice issued under section 93.

-"provisional improvement notice" means a provisional improvement notice issued under section 58;
+provisional improvement notice means a provisional improvement notice issued under section 58.

-"registered union" means:
+registered union means:

-(a) an organisation of employees within the meaning of the Industrial Relations Act 1988; or

-- (b) an organisation of employees registered under a State or Territory Act that deals with industrial relations; or - (c) a body that is declared by the regulations to be a registered union for the purposes of this Act;
+- (a) an organisation of employees within the meaning of the Workplace Relations Act 1996; or - (b) an organisation of employees registered under a State or Territory Act that deals with industrial relations; or - (c) a body that is declared by the regulations to be a registered union for the purposes of this Act.

-"reviewing authority" means the Australian Industrial Relations Commission;
+reviewing authority means the Australian Industrial Relations Commission.

-"shipboard management committee" means a committee with management responsibilities for a prescribed ship comprising the master and any or all of the following:
+shipboard management committee means a committee with management responsibilities for a prescribed ship comprising the master and any or all of the following:

 - (a) the chief engineer;

 - (b) the first mate;

 - (c) the second engineer;

 - (d) the chief steward;

-- (e) the chief integrated rating;
+- (e) the chief integrated rating.

-"supervisor" means the head of a department (however described) or a team leader on a prescribed ship or prescribed unit;
+supervisor means the head of a department (however described) or a team leader on a prescribed ship or prescribed unit.

-"workplace" means anywhere on board a prescribed ship or prescribed unit:
+workplace means anywhere on board a prescribed ship or prescribed unit: